Document updated on Oct 15, 2023

 {resp0_XXXX}

-It does not matter if the {resp0_XXXX} variable is part of the URL or if it is passed as a query string.
+in any form you like, as part of the path or as a query string.
 For instance, the following examples would work:

 {